-Surveys were released to engage feedback from educational partners.
+Surveys were released on to engage feedback from educational partners.
 Survey topics included: International Baccalaureate Primary and Middle Years Programme (IBPYP/IBMYP) Self Study Surveys that were specifically designed for staff, parents, and students to provide feedback to the organization on how well we are implementing the IBPYP/IBMYP programs.
 All surveys were released via email, text, and social media in English and Spanish.
 Student were provided visual and auditory supports by teachers and families to support in the reading and completion student specific surveys.

-In addition to surveys, virtual public Board of Trustees meetings were held with public comment sections monthly and the Albert Einstein Academies Administration team held virtual monthly information meetings via Zoom and YouTube.
-Livestream "Evenings with the Administration" were held on multiple occasions with AEA families.
-Staff feedback was also gathered through weekly team leader virtual meetings and ongoing virtual meetings with staff who worked our ESY and Summer School Programs.
-Stakeholders have the option for remote participation in all virtual meetings with pre-submitted and live questions.
+In addition to surveys, virtual public Board of Trustees meetings were held with public comment sections monthly.
+Livestream "Evenings with the Administration" were held on multiple occasions with AEA families during the first semester of 2022-23.
+Staff feedback was also gathered through weekly team leader meetings and ongoing meetings with staff who worked our ESY and Summer School Programs in 2022.

+Additionally, stakeholders have the option for remote or live participation in all community meetings with pre-submitted and live questions.
 In addition to the aforementioned, input can be provided also via email, texting or calling the AEA Community Hotline, and public comment at Board Meetings via Zoom chat.
 Spanish and ASL translations are provided at all events.